Camila-Ribeiro/Body-Balance_Milestone-Project/static/testing/manual/testing.md

 8. Try to insert a e-mail address confirmation and click on "Sign Up" to verify if the input "e-mail address" is required.
 9. Try to insert a short username (ca) and click on "Sign Up" to verify if the input "username" show an error "please lengthen this text to 4 characters or more (if you are currently using 2 characters).
 10. Try to insert a username and click on "Sign Up" to verify if the input "password" is required.
-11. Try to insert a password and click on "Log In" to verify if the input "password (again)" is required.
+11. Try to insert a password and click on "Sign up" to verify if the input "password (again)" is required.
 12. Try to to click on "Sign Up" to verify if an alert messages "A user is already registered with this e-mail address, A user with that username already exists, This password is too short.
 It must contain at least 8 characters " pops up.
-13. Try to click on link "sign in" to verify it redirects the user to "Sign In" page.
+13. Try to click on link "Back" to verify it redirects the user to previous page.
-14. Try to click on link "back to login" to verify it redirects the user to "Sign In" page.

 ##### back to [top](#table-of-contents)